In a first, Trump makes surprise visit to U.S. troops in Iraq

-Air Force One touched down at the Al Asad Air Base west of Baghdad after an overnight flight from Washington with first lady Melania Trump, a small group of aides and Secret Service agents, and a pool of reporters.
-They stayed for a little more than three hours.
+One of those critics was Mattis, who said in a candid resignation letter last week that his views did not align with Trump’s, particularly on the treatment of U.S. allies.

+Mattis had planned to leave at the end of February, but Trump forced him to go on Jan.
+1 after his resignation letter was made public.

-Trump has drawn fire from some in the U.S. military for not having visited U.S. troops in conflict zones since taking office in January 2017, particularly after he cancelled a trip to a World War One cemetery in France last month due to rain.
+Trump has also drawn fire from some in the U.S. military for not having visited U.S. troops in conflict zones since taking office in January 2017, particularly after he canceled a trip to a World War One cemetery in France last month due to rain.

 While there has been no full-scale violence in Iraq since Islamic State suffered a series of defeats last year, some 5,200 U.S. troops train and advise Iraqi forces still waging a campaign against the militant group.

-Trump said his main security concern was for the first lady and related how Air Force One took special precautions when landing in Iraq.
-“You would have see what we had to go through in the darkened plane with all windows closed with no light anywhere,” he said.

-While in Iraq, Trump spoke to military commanders and the U.S. ambassador and, according to White House spokeswoman Sarah Sanders, they “came up with a powerful plan that will allow us to continue our path to total victory” over Islamic State.
+While in Iraq, Trump also spoke to military commanders and the U.S. ambassador.
+Sanders said they “came up with a powerful plan that will allow us to continue our path to total victory” over Islamic State.

 Unlike Syria, Trump said he had no plans to withdraw from Iraq.